 This paragraph tells people why they should continue reading.
 It gives them a reason to get better acquainted with your blog post.
 Writers that are incapable of “selling” their blog posts in the very first sentence will suffer from a very high bounce rate.

 You can open up with an anecdote, a personal story, or even a shocking comment that will be explored in detail through the blog posts.
 This is your hook and it gets the audience engaged.
 The opening paragraph and the title are the two components of your blog posts you should be spending the most time on.

 Visual information is processed much faster by the brain than text.
 This is why many people decide whether they want to read a blog post on the basis of the illustrations that come with it.

 When it comes to writing a blog post, having grammar and sentence structure is very important.
 Grammar forms the backbone of any good writing.
-If you want to make you blog post successful, you will need writing that doesn’t have lots of grammar mistakes, clichés, adverbs or lots of hard-to-read sentences.
-In order to save time and be confident about your content, you can use different proofreading and editing tools such as Grammarly, Polish My Writing, and Essaydot along with this guide on how to start a blog.
+If you want to make your blog post successful, you will need writing that doesn’t have lots of grammar mistakes, clichés, adverbs, or lots of hard-to-read sentences.
+In order to save time and be confident about your content, you can use different proofreading and editing tools such as Grammarly, Polish My Writing, and Essaydot along with these guides (How to Start a Blog That Makes Money and How to Start a Blog) on how to start a blog.